University Staff Directory The University of Adelaide Australia

 Biography/ Background

 Wayne has an Agricultural Science degree from the University of Adelaide (1973).
-His studies at the Waite Agricultural Research Institute on water uptake by root systems of wheat gained a PhD in Agronomy in 1977.
+He completed a PhD in Agronomy in 1977 at the Waite Agricultural Research Institute on water uptake of wheat root systems.
 During 1976 and 1977 he was Assistant Professor at Texas A and M University where he worked with Dr Joe Ritchie on water flow in sorghum and cotton root systems.
 From 1977 to 1980, Wayne was employed by the Water Research Commission of South Africa studying water use and irrigation scheduling of wheat, soybean and citrus.

 In late 1980, Wayne joined CSIRO, Division of Irrigation Research in Griffith, New South Wales.
 His research stimulated national and international interest in lysimetry, plant root systems in slowly draining clay soils and adaptation of crop growth, water use and yield models.
 In 1994 he was appointed to the Foundation Chair in Irrigation at Charles Sturt University a position he held for 4 years.

 Prof Meyer has developed systems wide research programs that explore the management options for improving agricultural productivity while conserving and restoring natural ecosystems.
 Prof Meyer instigated and guided the Lower Murray Landscape Futures (LMLF) project.
 This was an ambitious collaborative and multi-regional project with agencies and stakeholders from SA, Vic. and NSW.
-The overarching aims were to analyse the impact of existing regional NRM plans and to explore future options for the lower Murray region in partnership with the people in the region.
-This research, to find improved agricultural and conservation systems in regions and also considers the possible effects of climate change will be an ongoing focus of Prof Meyer's research.
+The aims were to analyse the effectiveness of existing regional NRM plans and to identify options for improved agricultural and conservation systems that consider the possible effects of climate change.
+This collaborative development of land use options to achieve renewable production and resource conservation is the ongoing focus of Prof Meyer's research.

 Areas of Research